-The Foundation's accumulated investment earnings related to endowments are reviewed annually for expenditure.
+The Foundation's accumulated investment earnings related to endowment are reviewed annually for expenditure.
 Each year the board of directors approves a scholarship allocation for endowed scholarships and projects.
 Consideration is given to retain enough earnings to offset future negative market fluctuations and provide a payout for individual scholarships in those future periods when smaller/negative investment returns occur.
-As of June 30, 2023 and 2022, the accumulated investment earnings in the endowment were \$3,286,233 and \$2,853,329, respectively, and are available for the scholarship allocation.
+As of June 30, 2024 and 2023, the accumulated investment earnings in the endowment were \$3,920,611 and \$3,286,233, respectively, and are available for the scholarship allocation.
 The Foundation has determined that any donor restrictions are not considered available for general expenditure.

-Within the net assets without donor restrictions, the Foundation's board of directors has reserved \$317,022 and \$283,360 for board-designated projects as of June 30, 2023 and 2022, respectively.
+Within the net assets without donor restrictions, the Foundation's board of directors has reserved \$334,002 and \$317,022 for board-designated projects as of June 30, 2024 and 2023, respectively.
 These funds can be reallocated should the need arise.